Meeting room trends of the future are revealed

 10 August 2017

-From beanbag chairs and outdoor spaces to chalk-paint walls, here’s what delegates want in their meeting room of the future according to IACC international survey.
+From beanbag chairs to chalk-paint walls, here’s what you want in a meeting room, according to IACC survey.

 Home-style settings and open-air spaces that give delegates the freedom to network were cited by venues as popular requests in an international survey, IACC Meeting Room of The Future, by the International Association of Conference Centers (IACC) – and it seems that its findings were spot on.